verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] I must remain whimsical to survive the horrors.
 - [ ] I like attention.
 Attention likes me too.
 We have an arrangement.©
 - [ ] As as society we are allergic to silence.
+- [ ] she had my emotions so tightly in her fist I broke into tears.